← Back to Blog

 • Clean workflow discipline

-• Most important Git commands (with visuals and real-world examples)
+• The Git commands you'll actually use (with visuals and real-world examples)

-• Professional Git habits
+• Good Git habits

 Branching Model: Production vs Staging